moliver28/research-handbook/content/job-families/finance/it-security-engineer.md

 ### Distinguished IT Security Engineer Responsibilities

 Extends the Principal IT Security Engineer responsibilities plus:
+- Develop and lead the organization's cybersecurity strategy, aligning it with business objectives and industry best practices.
+- Provide leadership and guidance to the security team, fostering a culture of excellence and continuous improvement.
+- Oversee the design and implementation of a robust security architecture that includes network, infrastructure, and application security measures.
+- Ensure security controls are integrated into system and software development lifecycles (DevSecOps).
 - Acts as an advisor to Senior Leadership.
 - Influences Senior Leadership to adopt a different point of view when appropriate, and makes decisions that have an impact on business direction.
 - Drives collaboration, efficient execution of results and behaviors aligned with GitLab Values.